Insurance and reinsurance in Switzerland: overview

 Anyone who wilfully carries out an activity requiring a licence, recognition, or registration under Swiss financial market laws without first obtaining a licence, recognition or registration is liable to a custodial sentence of up to three years or to a monetary penalty (Article 44, paragraph 1, FINMASA).
 Persons acting negligently are liable to a fine of up to CHF250,000 (Article 44, paragraph 2, FINMASA).

 Imprisonment of up to three years or a monetary penalty will be imposed on any person that intentionally (Article 87, ISA):

-fails to submit amendments to the business plan for FINMA's prior approval under Article 5, paragraph 1 of the ISA or who fails to notify FINMA of changes to the business plan under Article 5, paragraph 2 of the ISA;
+violates the obligation to submit amendments to the business plan for FINMA's prior approval under Article 5, paragraph 1 of the ISA or who fails to notify FINMA of changes to the business plan under Article 5, paragraph 2 of the ISA;

 removes or encumbers tied assets with the consequence that the required amount is no longer covered;

 commits other acts which reduce the value of the tied assets.

 Persons acting negligently in these instances will be punished with a fine of up to CHF250,000 (Article 87, paragraph 2, ISA).
 Repeated violations within a five-year period are subject to a minimum monetary penalty of at least 45 daily penalty units (Tagessätze) (Article 87, paragraph 3, ISA).

 A fine of up to CHF500,000 can be imposed on any person that intentionally (Article 86, ISA):

 violates a notification duty under Article 21 of the ISA (see Question 12);